rafarodsa/rafarodsa.github.io/index.md

 During my internship at Amazon Alexa, I gained hands-on experience applying large language models (LLMs) for semantic parsing in task-oriented dialogue systems, fine-tuning models via supervised learning (SFT) and reinforcement learning (RL).

-Broadly, my goal is to design algorithms that bridge structured reasoning and representation learning, advancing the ability of intelligent systems to learn from and communicate with humans.

 <!-- # Publications

 ## **Preprints**